Useful Notes / Alcoholism And Alcohol Abuse

-- DO NOT overserve, if you are hosting a party or bartending yourself - realize there is a point at which people should not consume more alcohol.
+- DO NOT overserve, if you are hosting a party or bartending yourself.
+Realize there is a point at which people should not consume more alcohol.
 Don't be afraid to cut them off and supply them with nonalcoholic beverages at least until they've had time to process some of what they've had.
 If you are a bartender and decide that a customer is too drunk to continue serving but is also too profitable to cut off and lose out on tips, you can at least severely water down their drinks and substitute alcoholic components for non-alcoholic substitutes, as the body loses the ability to perceive alcohol after a certain point anyways.
-While morally dubious, it IS a win-win situation for you nonetheless - if they don't notice or protest, they'll keep throwing money at you, and if they do, they'll look like any other drunken asshole bitching about how weak the drinks are and will get hauled out by the bouncers.
+While morally dubious, it IS a win-win situation for you nonetheless.
+If they don't notice or protest, they'll keep throwing money at you.
+If they do, they'll look like any other drunken asshole bitching about how weak the drinks are and will get hauled out by the bouncers.

 - As a secondary tip for bartenders/servers: alcohol and caffeine are an okay combination but only to a point.
 After that point, it leads to everything from people being "awake drunk," (e.g. drunk but not aware how drunk they are) to actual heart attacks and poisonings (because both intensify the other's cardiotoxicity).
-Over two drinks with an energy drink or strong coffee as mixer is generally a very bad idea - if someone is repeatedly ordering such, try to steer them toward something with a non-caffeinated mixer even before you cut off the alcohol.
-Also, try to avoid doing Jagertrains for large groups who order lots of Jagerbombs - while they look impressive and can net handsome tips, it's impossible to keep track of that many people.
+Over two drinks with an energy drink or strong coffee as mixer is generally a very bad idea.
+If someone is repeatedly ordering such, try to steer them toward something with a non-caffeinated mixer even before you cut off the alcohol.
+Also, try to avoid doing Jaegertrains for large groups who order lots of Jagerbombs.
+While they look impressive and can net handsome tips, it's impossible to keep track of that many people.
 If one of them decides to drink multiple Jagerbombs and has a bad reaction, your ass will be on the line.

-- If you're a bouncer, this passage could best be summed up as "don't be a dickhead and do your goddamn job", but elaboration is still necessary.
-While odds are good that you know what you're doing and are not a shithead, it should still be mentioned that, since the standard societal perception of bouncers tends to cleave towards "barely-verbal, troglodytic meathead who only took the job to get a chance to get away with being a violent, power-tripping asshole" (this isn't true as a whole, but anyone who has worked in nightlife can tell you that there are definitely bouncers who fit this to a T), you should scrupulously avoid doing anything that could be seen as this.
+- If you're a bouncer, odds are good you can sum this passage up instinctively: "don't be a dickhead and do your goddamn job".
+Even so, elaboration on the standard societal perception of bouncers is necessary.
+The perception tends to cleave towards "barely-verbal, troglodytic meathead who only took the job to get a chance to get away with being a violent, power-tripping asshole".
+This isn't true as a whole, but anyone who has worked in nightlife can tell you that there definitely are bouncers who fit this to a T. You should scrupulously avoid doing anything that could be seen as this.
 Basically, don't start or join in on fights, don't be a dick to patrons, don't argue with or antagonize drunks, don't blow up at rude patrons (no matter how egregious their misbehavior is), don't drink or do drugs on the job (should be a no-brainer, but, again, this is all too common in the nightlife industry), and listen to what patrons and coworkers are trying to tell you.
-Failure to do so could get you fired, ruin your reputation and restrict your job options to sketchy, poorly-managed shitholes, or possibly even cause you to get your ass kicked or even to lose your life if you piss off the wrong person.
+Failure to do so could get you fired, ruin your reputation and restrict your job options to sketchy, poorly-managed shitholes.
+It could possibly even cause you to get your ass kicked or cost you your life if you piss off the wrong person.

 - Furthermore, negligence on your part that leads to drunk driving also can have major legal consequences for you.
 Taking keys at gatherings where people are likely to get piss drunk is customary not just because it's a very easy way to keep people from being able to drive drunk, but also because if you fail to take someone's keys and they subsequently go off and drive drunk (or worse, get into an accident) and they implicate you when asked where they got the alcohol by an arresting officer, you can get in serious trouble for negligence in the form of arrests or lawsuits.
 If you could have prevented it and failed to, your ass will be on the line.